learnk8s/learnk8s.io/_blog/kubernetes-cli-tricks/index.md

 <!--## More Fuzzy Finding-->

-## Save even more typing with aliases
+## Save more typing with shell aliases

 Shell aliases are generally used to abbreviate long commands (including sub-commands, options, arguments, etc.) to short "alias" strings.
 Then, all you have to do is to type the alias string, and the shell expands the alias and executes the corresponding command, just as if you typed the long command yourself.
 Defining aliases pays off particularly for frequently used commands.